OpenNebula/docs/source/installation_and_configuration/large-scale_deployment/advanced_ssh_usage.rst

    This configuration is mentioned only for information but is **NOT RECOMMENDED** for general use.

-The following configuration completely disables storing and checking the identity of the remote sides you are connecting to over SSH.
+The following configuration completely disables storing and checking the identity of the remote hosts you are connecting to over SSH.
 You can use the configuration if you don't need or want to manage the list of host SSH keys in ``known_hosts`` at all. **It introduces a major security issue and shouldn't be used.**

 .. prompt:: bash $ auto